anandka/Learning/Kubernetes Revision.md

 etc...
 ~~~

 Delarative is something that you just declare the state and let the engine decide how it wants to reach there.
-Or what kind of statements it wasnts to execute
+Or what kind of statements it wants to execute

 EG. - If you use app like OLA/Uber/Grab  you just need to enter the start and destination rest all is controlled by the app.